-ALHS 1011 Anatomy and Physiology 5

-ALHS 1090 Medical Terminology for Allied Health Sciences 2

-EMSP 1010 Emergency Medical Responder 4
+Required Co Credit Hours ALHS 1011 Structure and Function of the Human Body 5 ALHS 1090 Medical Terminology for Allied Health Sciences 2 EMSP 1010 Emergency Medical Responder 4

 EMERGENCY MEDICAL TECHNICIAN (EMT) (EMJ1) CERTIFICATE

 The Emergency Medical Technician certificate program prepares students to provide basic emergency medical care and transportation for critical and emergent patients who access the emergency medical system.
 This individual possesses the basic knowledge and skills necessary to provide patient care and transportation.
 Emergency Medical Technicians function as part of a comprehensive EMS response, under medical oversight.
 Emergency Medical Technicians perform interventions with the basic equipment typically found on an ambulance.
 The Emergency Medical Technician is a link from the scene to the emergency health care system.